This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Coconut oil combined with brewer’s yeast makes it an easy-to-use alternative to synthetic tick repellants.
 In terms of effectiveness, however, they are NOT as effective a synthetic chemicals.

 You have to consider how high the risk of ticks is in the area in which you live and how high the occurrence of diseases that are transmitted by ticks is.
-If your dog has a tick in spite of all measures then do not hesitate to remove the tick.
-You should discuss with your veterinarian whether the alternative means are sufficient.
+If your dog has a tick despite tick protection then remove the tick right away.
+You should discuss with your veterinarian whether homemade flea and tick repellent is sufficient.
 Under certain circumstances, undesirable side effects that some synthetic tick repellents bring with them are better to be dealt with, than the resulting long-term damage from dangerous diseases that can be transmitted by ticks.

-So whether this homemade tick control is sufficient and whether they are effective has to be tried out, after all, dogs are very different, some are more susceptible, others are less susceptible to ticks.
+So whether this homemade tick repellent for dogs is effective has to be tried out, after all, dogs are very different, some are more susceptible, others are less susceptible to ticks.